-This Working Group, under the Statewide Mapping Advisory Committee, is seeking to construct a statewide parcel data set.
+This Working Group, under the Statewide Mapping Advisory Committee, is working on a statewide parcel data set.
 In 2007 the National Academy of Sciences advanced the idea with the publication National Land Parcel Data: A Vision for the Future

 .
 The FGDC Cadastral Subcommittee furthered that process with its State Stewardship for Parcel Data